 Resume previous chats

-To review or resume a previous conversation, click the Expand history button in the top left corner to open the History panel.
+To review or resume a previous conversation, click the History button in the top left corner to open the History panel.
 Here you can see your previous chats in reverse chronological order.

 - Click on any chat to view or continue it